open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 ```

 Note that individual settings are overridden by the configuration provided by the hints while the operators list
 is extended keeping first the `container` parser.
+If `container` parser is explicitly set by the user the default
+will be overridden.

+`include` cannot be overridden and is fixed to discovered container's log file path.

 #### Support multiple target containers